codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

     How we are going to test our changes?

-Gadly, Amazon provies a local version of DynamoDB that can be used with docker, so I think we should use it.
+Gladly, Amazon provides a local version of DynamoDB that can be used with docker, so I think we should use it.

 <details>
   <summary>Setting up DynamoDB docker container</summary>

-  We can start creating a `docker-compose.yml` and mapping the ports, you don't have to make any other change, since the default configuration is what we want for testing, you can start the db using `docker-compose up`.
+We can start creating a `docker-compose.yml` and mapping the ports, you don't have to make any other change since the default configuration is what we want for testing, you can start the db using `docker-compose up`.
   ```yml
   version: '3.1'